 Describe the basic financial and productivity reports used in hospital pharmacy practice.

 It was a beautiful summer day when Marco and Diana met at a coffee shop near where they had gone to pharmacy school.
 It had been just a couple of years since they had graduated, but they had a lot to catch up on.
 Marco had always wanted to own a community pharmacy but was currently working in a chain community pharmacy to gain experience and save money.
 Diana had recently finished a cardiology fellowship and had accepted a clinical faculty position at a large teaching hospital.
 Diana was interested in hospital pharmacy management and was hoping eventually to be given some administrative and leadership responsibilities in the pharmacy department.

 Over the past 2 years, Marco and Diana had begun to gain an appreciation for the need to track the use of money.
 On a personal level, Marco was beginning to pay off his student loans.
 Not only was he successfully paying off his loans, he was actually beginning to save some money for his future.
-While Diana was able to defer payment on her loans during her residency and fellowship, she had to learn to manage her own money wisely, given that she earned substantially less during the past 2 years than many ...
+While Diana was able to defer payment on her loans during her residency and fellowship, she had to learn to manage her own money wisely, given that she earned substantially less during the past 2 ...